Mugen-Houyou/Codeground-Backend/README.md

 # then visit http://localhost:8000/static/webrtc_test.html
 ```

 Enter a room name and username and press **Join**.
-Open the same page in other
+Usernames must be unique within
-browsers or devices and join the same room to establish a video chat.
+each room.
+Open the same page in other browsers or devices and join the same room to establish a video chat.
 The page
 supports any number of participants by opening a separate `RTCPeerConnection`
 for each remote user.
 Media is obtained before connecting to the WebSocket for
 more reliable negotiation, and the script automatically chooses `ws://` or